 How to Hold a Broker’s Open House

-In a nutshell, a Broker’s Open House gives the listing agent a chance to show the property to other agents that may have buyers in the market.
+We’ll cover in more detail below but in a nutshell, a Broker’s Open House gives the listing agent a chance to show the property to other agents that may have buyers in the market.
 If buyer’s agents think there’s a fit with their client(s), they can coordinate a showing with their buyer(s).

 Sounds simple, but there are some ways for agents to maximize the results of a Broker’s Open House…and there are additional benefits that come from coordinating a well attended Broker’s Open House.
 We’ll get into all of that and more below…and if you want to learn about just one aspect of the Broker’s Open House you can skip ahead here